Panama's top court weighs challenges to First Quantum copper mine contract

 By Valentine Hilaire and Divya Rajagopal

-Nov 24 (Reuters) - Panama's top court is expected to start deliberations on Friday to rule on several constitutional challenges to First Quantum Minerals' FM.TO contract for the Cobre Panama mine, an outcome keenly watched by the global copper market and investors.
+Nov 24 (Reuters) - Panama's top court started deliberations on Friday to rule on several constitutional challenges to First Quantum Minerals' FM.TO contract for the Cobre Panama mine, an outcome keenly watched by the global copper market and investors.

 First Quantum has faced massive protests since the Panama government signed a new contract for the Cobre Panama mine on Oct.
 20, amid allegations of corruption and lack of transparency in the negotiations.
 The company has denied any wrongdoing.